 We all got set and I hesitated in handing my phone over.

-I just posted a photo on Instagram and they want to deprive me of seeing the reactions and the number of likes as they appear.
+I just posted a photo on Instagram and they want to deprive me of the joy of seeing the reactions and the number of likes as they appear.

 Our photos were taken, the audio guys came in to prep us and one of them said: “You must put on your microphone at all times except when you are having your bath since it’s not waterproof,” in my mind I was like: